bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/basic-structure.md

     identifier: CC-BY-NC-SA-4.0
 ```

+Only the following fields are **required**:

+- `title` - Your API probably has a name, and if not perhaps now is a good time to think of one thats useful for public consumption.
+- `version` - The version of your OpenAPI document, which does not have to related to the API version, or the OpenAPI Specification version.

+Updating the version number when you make changes is pretty common, and keeping it seperate from the API version at first feels a little bit odd, but soon makes sense.
+After all, you can fix issues with the OpenAPI document that produce no change whatsoever in the API, and vice-versa.

+These other fields are **optional**:

+- `description` - A handy place to put general information, especially introductory topics like where to find access tokens or links to various Postman/Insomnia Collections, or SDKs.
+This can be done using CommonMark (Markdown) to get as advanced as you want.
+- `contact` - Help your APIs users find the help they need instead of wandering off to use another API.
-It can also contain the license details of your OpenAPI document (note, that's different to the license details of your API which would be licensed through source control with a `LICENSE.txt`.)
+- `license` - A chance to explain the license details of your API description.
+Note, that is very different from the license you use for your API source code, which would be licensed through source control with a `LICENSE.txt` or similar.

 ### 3. Servers Object